Skip to content

 }

-Or you can supply an array of objects containing resource and geo coordinates.
+For a GCP Transformer, supply the control points as an array of objects containing resource and geo coordinates.
 This is the format used in Georeference Annotations:

 type Gcp = {